1C0D/Tool_snap_cursor_2_face_center-for-Blender/README.md

 # Snap_cursor_2_face_center for Blender
-snap cursor to face center in edit/object mode in Blender (for the moment it's only a script not an addon)
+snap cursor to face center in edit/object mode

--run the label (snap face center sfc...) from the console -move the mouse to move and snap the cursor
+-open the cursor at the bottom of your tools
--left mouse to confirm
+-left click on the face you want to snap on
--right mouse or esc to get back the cursor at his previous position
+-no object selection required